 The first advantage of using third-party digital records management is the wide range of services on offer.
 For instance, Armstrong Archives offers the following:

-Implementing all of these in-house would be costly in terms of infrastructure, security protocols, etc. By using our services, you’ll spare yourself the massive upfront costs of doing everything yourself.
+Handling these functions in-house would be costly in terms of infrastructure, security protocols, etc. By using our services, you’ll spare yourself the massive upfront costs of doing everything yourself.

 Streamlined Workflows